omshiv2415/EasyRoutePlanner/README.md

 ------------

-Developer has used Google Direction Android Sample to develop Easy Route Planner [please check this example](https://github.com/jd-alexander/Google-Directions-Android)
+Developer has used place API library of Google Direction Android Sample to develop Easy Route Planner [please check this example](https://github.com/jd-alexander/Google-Directions-Android)

+This application is a Msc Software Engineering project.

 ------------